 - Now, you can calculate the headway between the cars as the reciprocal of the density:

-- The last thing to do is to use the fundamental equation in order to find the average travel speed:
+- The last thing to do is to use the fundamental equation to find the average travel speed:

-- The average travel speed on this road is equal to 60 km/h.
+- The average travel speed on this road is 60 km/h.

-Make sure to take a look at our gas calculator, too!
+Be sure to look at our gas calculator, too!